Dalian Atkinson: Living at speed on and off the pitch

 Along with Michael Cole, Dozzell and Atkinson were referred to in a newspaper report as "The Three Degrees" - the world of 1980s football was not renowned for political correctness.

-Fellow forward Cole remembers Atkinson as being "raw, pacey, and unpredictable - in a good way" by the time they both became apprentices at Portman Road.
+Also speaking in 2016, fellow forward Cole remembered Atkinson as "raw, pacey, and unpredictable - in a good way" by the time they both became apprentices at Portman Road.

 "Dalian was young, exuberant, fun to be around and had a raw talent - if and when he applied himself, he had an abundance of ability," Cole said.